maxking/docker-mailman/core/README.md

 can interact with any modern MTA which can deliver emails over LMTP.
 The documentation for Mailman Core has configuration settigs for using them.

-Only Exim and Postfix has been tested with these images and are supported as of now.
+Only Exim and Postfix have been tested with these images and are supported as of now.
 There _might_ be some limitations with using other MTAs in a containerized environments.
 Contributions are welcome for anything additional needed to support other MTAs.